wuchunghsuan/paper-reading/coflow.md

       - use simple integrity check
   - Shuffle Transfers
     - A simple optimality criterion: **fully utilized link**
-      - *an optimal shufﬂe schedule keeps at least one link fully utilized throughout the transfer.*
+      - *an optimal shuffle schedule keeps at least one link fully utilized throughout the transfer.*
     - Analyze the performance of using different connection number of receivers in Section 6.2.
     - Unweighted fair sharing can show poor performance in data skew
     - Weighted Shuffle Scheduling (WSS) Algorithm:
       - allocate rates to each ﬂow using weighted fair sharing
       - Improve shuffle speeds by 29%

+## [Hotnets ’12]Coflow: A Networking Abstraction for Cluster Applications

+- coflow - a networking abstraction to express the communication requirements of prevalent data parallel programming paradigms.

 ## **[SIGCOMM’ 14]** Efficient Coflow Scheduling with Varys